dmk6562/Olive-Thyme/README.md

 ## Getting Started

-You can use this app NOW: [Olive & Thyme](https://gtcbc-project-2.herokuapp.com/).
+You can use this app on Heroku NOW: [Olive & Thyme](https://gtcbc-project-2.herokuapp.com/).
 You can also clone or download a copy of this app by clicking the link on the top-right.

 ### Prerequisites